Oct

 Shohei Ohtani is special.
 Just last week he wrapped up baseball’s first 50/50 season despite being an injured pitcher rehabbing from his second Tommy John surgery.
 Right at the All-Star Break I picked up this rookie card, which now constitutes the most modern bit of cardboard in my collection.

 He’s been a dual threat since day one, but this generally referred to his ability to hit and pitch.
 With a career high of 24 bags prior to 2024, stealing bases was a decent but secondary part of his game.
 Still, like anything he does, he managed to sometimes swipe a base in the most exciting way.
-Ohtani was intentionally walked, ran to third on a single, and then stole home for what would prove to be the winning run of the ballgame.
+Ohtani was intentionally walked in a 2021 contest, ran to third on a single, and then stole home for what would prove to be the winning run of the ballgame.

 Pitchers who steal home are an exceedingly rare bunch.
 Ohtani’s stolen base came in a game in which he played the role of DH.
 The Dodgers’ Darren Dreifort accomplished the feat in a game 20 years earlier in which he was pitching, making him the last pitcher prior to Ohtani to steal home.
 Dreifort’s deed took place in the National League where pitchers regularly took their place in the batter’s box and on the basepaths until the present decade.
 To find the junior circuit’s predecessor to Ohtani, one must look back to 1950.